Pelikoma/Pelikoma/README.md

-👋 Hi, there
+ Hi there 👋
-. 👀 I’m interested in developer program
+  . 🔭 I'm currently working something cool!
-. 🌱 I’m currently learning with help from docs.github.com
+  . 🌱 I'm currently learning with help from docs.github.com
-. 💞️ I’m looking to collaborate on GitHub
+  . 💬 Ask me about GitHub